kjenney/netconf_web/README.md

 Overview
 ========

-This is a Ruby project that seeks to create an interface for managing network components over Netconf/SSH.
+This is a Ruby project that seeks to create a web interface for managing network components over Netconf/SSH.
 It has the following components:

 * Sinatra
 * Mongoid